-A district that has insufficient money in its capital expenditure fund to either remove architectural access barriers from a building, or to make fire safety modifications required by the fire inspector, may submit an application to the commissioner for approval of levy authority of up to \$300,000 spread over an eight-year period.
+A district that has insufficient money in its capital expenditure fund to either remove architectural access barriers from a building, or to make fire safety modifications required by the fire inspector, may submit an application to the commissioner for approval of levy authority of up to \$300,000 spread over an eightyear period.
 For disabled access projects, the commissioner shall develop criteria to determine the cost effectiveness of removing barriers in consultation with the council on disabilities.
 The commissioner shall approve or disapprove an application within 60 days of receiving it.
-Nearly all districts have used their full authority under this program, and only a few districts have any remaining levy authority.
-The state has also provided state bond proceeds to help small school districts remove barriers: \$1 million was approved in 1993, \$4 million was approved in 1994, \$2 million was approved in 1996, and \$1 million was approved in 1998.
+Nearly all districts have used their full authority under this program; one district has accessed the authority and has one year remaining to levy; and 38 districts have the full remaining levy authority as these districts have never started to levy under the program.

+The state has also provided state bond proceeds to help small school districts remove accessibility barriers: \$1 million was approved in 1993, \$4 million was approved in 1994, \$2 million was approved in 1996, and \$1 million was approved in 1998.